krzyz/powannier/README.md

 Simple library for finding exponentially localized expressions of Wannier functions for given potential.

+## Documentation

+The documentation of the project can be found [here](https://krzyz.github.io/powannier/).

 ## Prerequisites

 * C++ compiler supporting C++14 standard.